sveljko/sveljko.github.io/_posts/2014-3-3-send_recv_corner_cases.md

 lang: en
 ---

-Designing, implementing and documenting corner cases is always "fun".
-Obviously, I'm kidding.
-It's quite the opposite.
-It's boring.

-We tend to assume how these will work, that it's OK and we don't need to worry about it too much.
-That is, we think that the general description fits the corner case.
-Even if it doesn't, it's "close enough" and, it's a corner case, it doesn't happen too often and, as long as it doesn't crash, it's OK, whatever it is.
+Designing, implementing and documenting corner cases is hard because it's boring.
+So, we tend to think that the general description fits the corner case.
+Even if it doesn't, it's "close enough" and it doesn't happen too often and, as long as it doesn't crash, it's OK.
 But, this is software, it has no soul and plays no favorites to any values and/or (corner) cases.
 Corner case should be "just another case".